 Doctors might ask you to avoid certain foods or limit your intake of specific foods or beverages in the days and hours leading up to the surgery.
 You need to discuss the medications you are taking with your doctor in case you need to limit them before surgery.

 If you respond well to surgery and have no other health or physical conditions, you might be able to return home several hours after surgery.
 You’ll likely need to remain in the hospital for an extra day or two for observation.

 Orthopedic surgeons usually recommend waiting six to eight weeks before returning to a physically demanding position.
 The recovery process will also likely involve several follow-up appointments with your doctor to track the healing process and prevent potential complications.
 In some cases, patients will undergo physical therapy.

 A discectomy can usually relieve the nerve pressure and associated symptoms.
-By addressing the issues that caused the disc damage originally, future problems can help be prevented.
+By addressing the issues that caused the disk damage originally, future problems can help be prevented.

-You can reduce your chances of further disc herniation through efforts including:
+You can reduce your chances of further disk herniation through efforts including:

 - Maintaining a healthy weight.